Updated June 2025 | All statutory references are to the Arizona Revised Statutes, Title 33, Chapter 10.

 1. You have already received your payment.

 Every time you sign an unconditional lien waiver, you must first verify that you already have the payment on hand.
-This type of waiver takes effect as soon as you sign the form, regardless of whether you get paid or not.
+As noted in (A.R.S. § 33-1008), an unconditional waiver is enforceable upon execution, regardless of whether you have been paid.
 If a cheque bounces and you have already signed this waiver, you may not receive your payment at all as you have already relinquished your lien rights.

 2. You have received your final payment for a project.